roycruse/TronXY-X3A-MKS-Gen-1.4-BLTouch/README.md

 1. Replaced Mainboard with MKS Gen 1.4
 2. Replaced Display with RepRapDiscount with rotary encoder and SD card slot
-3. Replaced Inductive autolevel sensor with BLTouch
+3. Replaced Inductive autolevel sensor
+4. Replaced HotEnd with E3D Clone (J Head) with BLTouchand DIY baracket for BLTouch and Part Cooling Fan